-The California Assessment of Student Performance and Progress (CAASPP) also includes a summative science assessment in grades 5, 8, and high school*.
-In the spring of 2017 students participated in a pilot of the California Science Test (CAST), an online test based on the Next Generation Science Standards.
-This pilot test replaced the old California Standards Test, or CST.
-The purpose of the pilot was to try out newly developed item types and test system functionality.
-Essentially, the pilot was a ‘test of the test’ and not a test of student performance.
-In the spring of 2018, students will participate in a field test designed to provide additional information about test items and shape the final assessment.
-No scores will be reported for the CAST until it becomes operational in 2018-19.
+The California Assessment of Student Performance and Progress (CAASPP) includes a summative science assessment in grades 5, 8, and high school.
+In the spring of 2018 students will participate in a field test of the California Science Test (CAST), an online test based on the Next Generation Science Standards.
+The new CAST replaced the old California Standards Test, or CST.
+The purpose of the field test is to try out newly developed items and test system functionality.
+Essentially, the field test is a ‘test of the test’ and not a test of student performance.
+No official scores will be reported for the CAST until it becomes operational in 2018-19.

 - Accessing the CAST Training Test

-A Training Test is available to familiarize educators, students, and parents with the look and feel of the new test.
-Please note that while the Training Test includes content for every grade level, the pilot test will only include content for a student's current grade level.
-A Scoring Guide is also available that includes correct responses for items on the Training Test.
+A Training Test is available for each grade level to familiarize educators, students, and parents with the look and feel of the new test.
+Scoring Guides are also available that include correct responses for items on the Training Tests.

-- California Science Test (CAST) Pilot Fact Sheet
+- California Science Test (CAST) Field Test Fact Sheet

 - Parent Guide to Understanding the California Science Test